 2.05 All applications, whether between Newport schools or from outside the City, must be made to the Newport City Council School Admissions Team giving full details of the reason for transfer.
 Applicants can apply online via www.newport.gov.uk/schooladmissions or can call 01633 656656 to request an application form.
-When applying there may be a need to provide supporting evidence (see paragraph 3.44 - 3.49).
+When submitting an application there may be a need to provide supporting evidence (see paragraph 3.41 - 3.46).